Who Is Cher?

 Born on May 20, 1946, in El Centro, California, Cher rose to stardom as part of a singing act with husband Sonny Bono in the 1960s, hitting No. 1 with the single "I Got You Babe."
 The couple later starred on The Sonny and Cher Comedy Hour, though the show ended as the couple's marriage dissolved.
 Cher had established a solo career of her own as well, having chart-toppers like "Gypsies, Tramps and Thieves," "Half-Breed" and "Dark Lady."
 She then pursued acting in the 1980s, starring in films like Silkwood and Mask and earning an Academy Award for her performance in Moonstruck.
 Cher also found more music success with rock-oriented tracks in the '80s and a global dance hit, "Believe," in the late '90s.
 From 2008 to 2011, she performed a concert series entitled Cher at the Colosseum at Caesars Palace in Las Vegas.
-She released Closer to the Truth, her first studio album in 12 years, in 2013, which offered fans more dance hits.
+In 2013, she released Closer to the Truth, her first studio album in 12 years.

 Background and Early Life